Network troubleshooting

 3. Each associated connection and recent messages.

 To install and learn to use dnet, go here.
-You can use dnet to view the network topology and see how your node interacts within the network. dnet log information is created in bin/dnet/dnet.log
+You can use dnet to view the network topology and see how your node interacts within the network. dnet log information is created in ${DARKFI_REPO}/bin/dnet/dnet.log.

 Ping tool

-$ ./ping tcp+tls://example_peer:26661
+$ cargo run -- tcp+tls://example_peer:26661

-If the peers are reachable, you'll receive a Connected! output
+If the peers are reachable, you'll receive a Connected! output.

 Inbound

-If your external address is reachable, you'll receive a Connected! prompt
+If your external address is reachable, you'll receive a Connected! prompt.

 Check tor connection

-$ python3 tor-test.py
+$ python tor-test.py

 If your local node is running Tor, the response should be an IP address.
 An error will return if Tor isn't running.